RawanGamil/Employee-Task-Traccking-Calendar/README.md

-# EMployees Task Tracking Calendar
+# Employees Task Tracking Calendar

 This project is a React application that displays a weekly schedule for a group of employees.